hienpham2102/rn-use-interval/README.md

 # rn-use-interval

-Use hooks to make a interval
+Using hooks to make an interval

 # Installation